Key Highlights

 Let’s go on a journey to explore the 10 best Lake District castles.
 Each one promises a unique and unforgettable experience.

-Kids will love the Peter Rabbit Adventure rooms as these rooms are inspired by Beatrix Potter, who enjoyed her childhood holidays in the Lake District.
-With its peaceful location and rich history, Wray Castle is a great place to visit for anyone looking for a calm getaway.
+Wander through the grand halls, admire the intricate architecture, and take in the breathtaking views of the surrounding woodland.
+Families will love the Peter Rabbit Adventure rooms, inspired by Beatrix Potter, who spent many happy childhood holidays in the Lake District.
+With its peaceful lakeside setting and rich heritage, Wray Castle offers a delightful day out and is a must-see for anyone exploring a Lake District castle.

 2. Sizergh Castle